d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

 As we can see, the most popular words are actually quite boring to look at.
 They are often referred to as *stop words* and thus filtered out.
-That said, they still carry meaning and we will use them nonetheless.
+Nonetheless, they still carry meaning and we will still use them.
 Besides, it is quite clear that the word frequency decays rather rapidly.
 The $10^{\mathrm{th}}$ most frequent word is less than $1/5$ as common as the most popular one.
-To get a better idea we plot the graph of the word frequency.
+To get a better idea, we plot the figure of the word frequency.

 ```{.python .input}
 #@tab all